 Many people use this list of the most addictive painkillers for legitimate medical problems.
 Even when the individual uses their prescription properly, they can still develop a substance abuse problem.
-Once this happens, individuals need the professional substance abuse treatment NC provides to begin their recovery.
+Once this happens, individuals need professional substance abuse treatment in NC provides to begin their recovery.
 Professional treatment is important because quitting these drugs right away can lead to serious withdrawal effects.
 It may include treatments such as:

 The Most Addictive Painkillers in the World